 If you want to buy a home, land or investment property you’ll have to sign a contract of sale.
 The legal work involved in preparing the contract of sale, mortgage and other related documents is known as conveyancing.
-It’s possible to do your own conveyancing, however most people pay a licensed conveyancer or solicitor to do this work for them.
+It’s possible to do your own conveyancing but most people pay a licensed conveyancer or solicitor to do this work for them.

-By law, a residential property cannot be put on the market until a contract of sale (the contract) has been drawn up.
-The contract includes the terms and conditions of the sale and valuable information about the land, which should be explained to you by your solicitor or licensed conveyancer.
+A residential property cannot be put on the market until a contract of sale has been drawn up.
+The contract includes the terms and conditions of the sale and valuable information about the land.

-If you wish to change any part of the contract (eg. the deposit amount or settlement period), your solicitor or licensed conveyancer can do this on your behalf.
-You should have this done before signing the contract.
+If you wish to change any part of the contract, your solicitor or licensed conveyancer can do this on your behalf.

 Exchanging contracts legally completes the process of buying a home.
 Up to this point, the agreement is usually not binding and both you or the vendor have the right to change your minds.

 There will be two copies of the sale contract: one for you and one for the vendor.
-You each sign one copy before they are swapped or ‘exchanged’.
+You each sign one copy before they are exchanged..
 This can be done by hand or post and is usually arranged by your solicitor, conveyancer or the agent.
-If the agent is handling the exchange, you must expressly authorise them to do so.
-This should be done in writing.

-When you buy a residential property in NSW, there is a 5 business-day cooling-off period after you exchange contracts.
-During this period, you may get out of the contract as long as you give a written notice.
+When you buy a residential property in NSW, you have a five business-day cooling-off period after you exchange contracts.
 The cooling-off period starts as soon as you exchange and ends at 5pm on the fifth business day after exchange.
+During this period, you may get out of the contract as long as you give written notice.

 A cooling-off period does not apply if you buy a property at auction or exchange contracts on the same day as the auction after it is passed in.

 You can waive the cooling-off period by giving the vendor a ‘66W certificate’.
-This is a certificate that meets the requirements of section 66W of the Conveyancing Act 1919.
-The certificate needs to be signed by your solicitor or conveyancer.
 It is also possible to reduce or extend the cooling-off period by written agreement with the vendor.

-If you use your cooling-off rights and withdraw from the contract during the 5 business-day period, you will have to pay the vendor 0.25% of the purchase price.
+If you use your cooling-off rights and withdraw from the contract during the five business-day period, you will have to pay the vendor 0.25 percent of the purchase price.
 This works out to be $250 for every $100,000.

-Settlement usually takes place about 6 weeks after contracts are exchanged (although a longer or shorter settlement period can be negotiated with the vendor).
+Settlement usually takes place around six weeks after contracts are exchanged.
 This is when you pay the rest of the sale price and become the legal owner of the property.

 On settlement day, your solicitor or licensed conveyancer will meet with the vendor’s solicitor/licensed conveyancer and representatives from your bank and the vendor’s bank.
 At settlement, each party will exchange the necessary cheques and documents for title in the property to be transferred to your name.

-Remember, on the morning of settlement day, you should conduct a final inspection of the property to ensure it is in the same condition as when contracts were exchanged.
-The last thing you want is to pick up the keys to the property and find that the house has fallen down.
+On the morning of settlement day, you should conduct a final inspection of the property to ensure it is in the same condition as when contracts were exchanged.
+The last thing you want is to pick up the keys to the property and find that the house has fallen apart.